Vonng/pigsty/docs/r-sop.md

 ## Case 8: PGSQL Role Adjustment

-This describes the default HAProxy access method used by Pigsty, which may be different if you are using L4 VIP or other access methods.
+This describes Pigsty's default HAProxy access method, which may be different if you are using L4 VIP or other access methods.

-This adjustment is required when any kind of role change occurs in the cluster, i.e. the `pg_role` parameter of the cluster and instance in the inventory does not truly reflect the server state.
+This adjustment is required when any kind of role change occurs in the cluster.
+The [`pg_role`](v-pgsql.md#pg_role)  parameter of the cluster and instance in the inventory does not truly reflect the server state.

-For example, when a cluster is scaled down, cluster load balancing immediately redistributes traffic **based on health checks** but **does not remove config entries** for downstream instances.
+For example, when a cluster is scaled downsize, cluster load balancing immediately redistributes traffic **based on health checks** but **does not remove config entries** for downstream instances.

-After cluster expansion, **the load balancer config of existing instances will not change**.
-That is, you can access all members of the existing cluster via HAProxy on the new instance, but the HAProxy config on the old instance remains unchanged, so no traffic is distributed to the new instance.
+After cluster expansion, **the LB config of existing instances will not change**.
+You can access all current cluster members via HAProxy on the new instance.
+Still, the HAProxy config on the old instance remains unchanged, so no traffic is distributed to the new instance.

 **1. Modify the config file pg_role**

-When a master-slave switch of the cluster has occurred, the `pg_role` of the cluster members should be adjusted according to the current actual situation.
+When a primary-replica switch of the cluster has occurred, the `pg_role` of the cluster members should be adjusted according to the current actual situation.
-For example, when `pg-test` has a Failover or Switchover that causes the `pg-test-3` instance to become the new cluster leader, you should modify the role of `pg-test-3` to `primary` and configure the original master `pg_role` to the `replica`.
+For example, when `pg-test` has a Failover or Switchover that causes the `pg-test-3` instance to become the new primary, you should modify the role of `pg-test-3` to `primary` and configure the original primary `pg_role` to the `replica`.

-Also, you should ensure that there is at least one instance in the cluster that can be used to provide Offline services, so configure the instance parameter for `pg-test-1`: `pg_offline_query: true`.
+Also, you should ensure that at least one instance in the cluster can be used to provide Offline services, so configure the instance parameter for `pg-test-1`: `pg_offline_query: true`.
-In general, it is highly discouraged to configure more than one Offline instance for a cluster, as slow queries and long transactions may cause online read-only traffic to suffer.
+It is highly discouraged to configure more than one Offline instance for a cluster, as slow queries and long transactions may cause online read-only traffic to suffer.

 ```yaml
 10.10.10.11: { pg_seq: 1, pg_role: replica, pg_offline_query: true }